Dr John Gallagher

 Profile

-I studied History & French at Trinity College Dublin before moving to Cambridge for MPhil and PhD study, after which I held a Research Fellowship in History at Gonville & Caius College, Cambridge.
-I came to Leeds as Lecturer in Early Modern History in 2017.
-My research has been funded by the Arts & Humanities Council, the Mellon Foundation, and the British Academy, among others.
-In 2019, I was Visiting Professor at the École des Hautes Études en Sciences Sociales in Marseille; in 2024 I will be a Visiting Fellow at the LECTIO institute at KU Leuven.
+I am a historian of language, education, and mobility in the early modern period.
+I hold a BA in History and French from Trinity College Dublin, and and MPhil and PhD in History from the University of Cambridge.
+Before coming to Leeds in 2017, I was a Research Fellow in History at Gonville & Caius College, Cambridge.
+My research has been funded by the Arts & Humanities Research Council, the Mellon Foundation, the British Academy, and the Leverhulme Trust.
+I have held visiting positions or fellowships at KU Leuven and the École des Hautes Études en Sciences Sociales in Marseille, and in 2024-25 I will hold a Maddock Research Fellowship at Marsh’s Library in Dublin.
 In 2023, I was awarded a Philip Leverhulme Prize in History.

 I am a BBC/AHRC New Generation Thinker and have made programmes for BBC 4 TV and BBC Radio 3, including Scuffles, Swagger and Shakespeare: The Hidden History of English on BBC 4, and my Radio 3 Sunday Feature, The History of the Tongue.
 I am a regular presenter on BBC Radio 3’s Free Thinking and on New Thinking podcasts for the BBC, funded by the Arts & Humanities Research Council.
-I appear regularly on BBC radio and TV, and write for a variety of media outlets, including the Guardian, the Times Literary Supplement, the Irish Times, and the London Review of Books
+I write for a variety of media outlets, including the Guardian, the Times Literary Supplement, the Irish Times, and the London Review of Books

 Radio